Insulince/jnet/README.md

 - [ ] Implement proper error wrapping
 - [ ] Makefile for tests and proto gen
 - [ ] Sentinel Errors
+- [ ] Getters and possibly setters where needed

 ## Inspiration and Thanks